CLIUtils/CLI11/README.md

 * `auto p = std::make_shared<CLI::TransformPairs<std::string>>(std::initializer_list<std::pair<std::string,std::string>>({"key1", "map1"},{"key2","map2"})); CLI::Transformer(p)`: You can modify `p` later. `TransformPairs<T>` is an alias for `std::vector<std::pair<<std::string,T>>`

 NOTES:  If the container used in `IsMember`, `Transformer`, or `CheckedTransformer` has a `find` function like `std::unordered_map`  or `std::map` then that function is used to do the searching.
 If it does not have a `find` function a linear search is performed.
 If there are filters present, the fast search is performed first, and if that fails a linear search with the filters on the key values is performed.

+* `CLI::FileOnDefaultPath(default_path)`: 🚧 can be used to check for files in a default path.
+If used as a transform it will first check that a file exists, if it does nothing further is done,  if it does not it tries to add a default Path to the file and search there again.
+If the file does not exist an error is returned normally but this can be disabled using CLI::FileOnDefaultPath(default_path, false).
+This allows multiple paths to be chained using multiple transform calls.

 ##### Validator operations